kontena/docs/advanced/grids.md

 ## Manage Kontena Platform Grid Trusted Subnets

 If some of the Grid nodes are colocated in a trusted network (for example, within the boundary of your own datacenter) you can add subnets to a Grid's trusted subnet list.
-This disables data plane encryption within a trusted subnet and switches overlay to faster (near-native) mode as an optimization.
+This disables data plane encryption within a trusted subnet and switches overlay to a faster (near-native) mode as an optimization.

 #### List Trusted Subnets